 Even though the new concentration was just recently announced, Albert said he’s already received a lot of positive feedback from students interested in the courses.

 “Our undergrads are already interested and all the students in the master’s program are pretty bummed that most of them are going to graduate before that concentration is offered,” Albert said, chuckling.
-“But the people we talked to at DOD, they’re really happy about it.
+“But the partners we have talked to are really excited about the idea of this.
 And the Georgia Cyber Center is totally onboard with it because we recently established the Georgia Cyber Information Warfare Internship with them as well.

 “Basically, if you are a student in our MAISS program and you are approved by me and the Georgia Cyber Center leadership, you can receive an internship and get to do state-of-the-art innovative research on information warfare.”

 This new concentration and the internships available through the Georgia Cyber Center have made Augusta University a leader in this field, Albert said.

 “We are becoming the university known for its instruction on information warfare and social influence,” Albert said.
 “When we created this concentration, there was no program established like it that I could find in the country.
 There were classes, here and there, but nothing like a concentration embedded in this type of field.

 “This is pretty unique and innovative, so I can’t wait to have our first group of students start this fall.”